IamDevTrivedi/Resturant-Management-System/documentation/NON_FUNCTIONAL_REQUIREMENTS.md

 - The application should run on major browsers (Chrome, Firefox, Safari, Edge).
 - Mobile app version (if developed) should be cross-platform (Android & iOS).
 - Deployment should support cloud providers (AWS, Azure, GCP) and on-premise hosting.
-- Docker containers should be used to enable environment portability.

 ---